Code-Institute-Submissions/Milestone_1_StreamingPal_Website/README.md

 -----------------------------------------------------------------------------------------

-The website seem to display correctly on the following browsers:
+The website displays and functions correctly on the following browsers:

 * Chrome
 * Edge